COSC3020/fibonacci-invariants-ZachRenz/README.md

 ## Invariant Answer

 What we can always assume is true is that the first two items in our array are defined as `x[0] = 0` and `x[1] = 1`, or in terms of the Fibonacci sequence $F_1 = 0$ and $F_2 = 1$.
 There is never a case when this is not true or it would not be the Fibonacci sequence by definition.
-We can also assume that the next iteration is always the sum of the previous two iterations.
+We can also assume that the next iteration is always the sum of the previous two iterations, this is the invariant for our recursive functions.

 Let's say we are finding `fib(4)`, which should give us `[0, 1, 1, 2, 3]`.

 The function passes through `fib` because our iteration is not 0 or 1.
 Then it goes into `fibFind` and our list is `x = [0,1]`.

 Then the function checks if n == 2, assuming that the list is already defined for $n_0$ and $n_1$. n is not 2 in our case so it recursively calls `fibFind(n-1)` where n is 3, and then does it again until n == 2.
 Then we finally run `x.push(1)`, or the sum of 0 and 1, I used 1 to save calculating what we can already assume from the invariant when we get to this case.
-Then we return and get to the recursive case when n = 3 and we run `x.push(x[n-1]+x[n-2])`, the formula for the sequence, and use the values of our invariant (0 and 1 as our first two numbers) to produce the next iteration and so on to build our array and return it when finished.
-Any particular iteration depends on the two invariant numbers to produce the next iteration and then repeating the formula to finish the array.
+Then we return and get to the recursive case when n = 3 and we run `x.push(x[n-1]+x[n-2])`, the formula for the sequence and the invariance of our recursive functions, to produce the next iteration and so on to build our array and return it when finished.
+Any particular iteration will always use the invariant, or the finbonacci forumla, to produce the next value.

-So in conclusion, the invariant for this function is that the first two items of our list is defined as `[0,1]`, but most importantly the next iteration is always the sum of the previous two numbers.
+So in conclusion, the invariant for this function is that the next iteration is always the sum of the previous two numbers.

 ## How this works for any n in fib(n) and for every recursive call